 OpenClaw for action-oriented assistant experiments

-Sandbox environment plus explicit human checkpoints
+A sandbox environment plus explicit human checkpoints

-What “AI employees” will look like by December 2026
+What "AI Employees" Will Look Like by December 2026

 The most realistic version of "AI employees" by the end of 2026 is not fully autonomous digital staff replacing departments.
 It is teams of narrow agents handling bounded workflows under human supervision.
 One agent researches.
 Another drafts.
 Another validates.
 Another updates the system of record.
 The manager is still human, but the busywork gets compressed dramatically.
 That direction is reflected in CrewAI's multi-agent team model, LangGraph's orchestration approach, AutoGen's cooperative agents, Manus's task-execution posture, and the broader OpenClaw wave around agents that do real work rather than only chatting.